- The Fairly OddParents

-And there's the history of "Le Grand Cigar": "This cigar's wrapper is a piece of the original U.S. constitution, was rolled by Queen Elizabeth (during her "wild years"), and was buried with George Burns until grave-robbing space mushrooms...well, you know the rest.
+- And there's the history of "Le Grand Cigar": "This cigar's wrapper is a piece of the original U.S. constitution, was rolled by Queen Elizabeth (during her "wild years"), and was buried with George Burns until grave-robbing space mushrooms...well, you know the rest.

-These are actually common for any events that happened between Fry getting frozen in 2000 and waking up in 3000, which included a period where the Earth was ruled by cyborgs, the Second Coming of Jesus somehow eliminating old video tapes, the death of the last human ghost, etc.
+- These are actually common for any events that happened between Fry getting frozen in 2000 and waking up in 3000, which included a period where the Earth was ruled by cyborgs, the Second Coming of Jesus somehow eliminating old video tapes, the death of the last human ghost, etc.

-Upon throwing away a sophisticated toilet, Fry says "sorry, you know too much".
+- Upon throwing away a sophisticated toilet, Fry says "sorry, you know too much".

 - In the episode "The Sting," Leela has a vivid hallucination of everyone singing "Don't Worry, Be Happy" and exploding after getting stung by bees.
 When the hallucination ends, Leela asks the crew if they were just singing.
 Bender responds: "No. I was telling you not to worry.
 I'm not allowed to sing.
 Court order."
 This could be a Call Back to his fallout with Beck on "Bendin' In The Wind," but since most of the events of "The Sting" were All Just a Dream — or, rather, a coma fantasy, the whole question of whether or not Bender has been legally banned from singing becomes moot.

-In Put Your Head on My Sholders, Bender learns that lonely people will spend money for a chance at romance.
-He then comes up with a deviously clever plan that he'll — Smash Cut to Bender (now with a gold plate on his front "tooth") in court with two hooker bots note one of which is Hookerbot 5000 from "Hell is Other Robots." and Leela at his side being sentenced to "$500 and time served."
+- In "Put Your Head on My Shoulders", Bender learns that lonely people will spend money for a chance at romance.
+He then comes up with a deviously clever plan that he'll — Smash Cut to Bender (now with a gold plate on his front "tooth") in court with two hooker bots note and Leela at his side being sentenced to "$500 and time served."

 Bender: Stupid anti-pimping laws.

-And then there's Hermes, Amy and Zoidberg's delivery to Fantasy Planet in "The Cryonic Woman".
+- And then there's Hermes, Amy and Zoidberg's delivery to Fantasy Planet in "The Cryonic Woman".

 Zoidberg: For one beautiful night, I knew what it was to be a grandmother.
 Subjugated, yet honoured.